angularexample/angular-9-example-app/README.md

 In other words, there is no advantage of importing things once at the app.module level.
 In fact, this becomes a disadvantage when application restructuring is required.

-##### Ng Generate Adds Component To App Module

-If you use `ng generate component my-component`, it will automatically add the import and declaration to the *app module* for your new component.

-But we should generally not import and declare components at the *app module level*.
-Instead, we should create a module for each component, and import the component, declare and then export it.

-###### Remove Generated Component From App Module

-If you use `ng generate component`, then you will need to remove all its references from the app module.

 ---